-San Francisco is on the bleeding edge of technology, a city where modern advancements are being developed by here, then deployed back into our lives .
+San Francisco is on the bleeding edge of technology, a city where modern advancements are being developed by here, then deployed back into our lives, where an appliance repair is needed every now and then.
 It’s an industry largely responsible for an economic boom that has flooded our city with capital investment, and where dilution and liquidity form a sea swelling with entrepreneurial activity.
 Outside of tech, the food industry has clearly been one of the many beneficiaries of this recent wave of prosperity.

 Aldous Huxley was once quoted saying, “Technological progress has merely provided us with more efficient means of going backwards.”
 Though the name of Kris Esqueda’s (Saison, Makris Wine Group, Sons and Daughters) newly opened Huxley restaurant wasn’t inspired by the author, it does share an unwitting link to this idea.